 I’m also not sure if I am 100% fond of some of the figures included, just personally.

-The deck is also very “love and light” oriented which may not pair well with people who are not.
+The Keepers of the Light deck is also very “love and light” oriented, surprise, which may not pair well with people who are not.

 The box is nice and study.
 It is very much in the Hay House style – the same size as many of their other decks, the lid lifts off rather than being a tuck box, etc.

-One of my cards was damaged when I opened it.
+I opened the deck and one of my cards was damaged.
 I used the live chat feature on the Hay House website and the customer service representative was quick to respond and helpful.
 Hay House sent me a replacement card which arrived within a few days through the mail.

 Overall, it is a nice and useful deck.
 There may be some cultural appropriation issues with the deck.
+Which by the way, is a HUGE no go.
 And it seems to operate under a belief system specific to the deck creator.
 But many people will still find it useful.